howardisaacson/Introduction-to-Astronomy-Research-2018/Week2_numpy_astropy/motivation_w2.md

 --

-One of the challenges that I have experienced while working in Astronomy is dealing with the fact that I am surrounded by really smart people.
+And now to discuss one of the challenges that I have experienced while working in Astronomy.
+Being surrounded by really smart people.
 In nearly any topic, including one that I feel very confident in discussing, there is always somebody who has more exprience, or has thought of something that I missed.